PantherXOS/wiki.pantherx.org/Guix.md

 #### Add a new package channel

 Channels specify Git repositories where `guix pull` looks for updates to Guix and external package repositories.
-By default guix pull reads `~/.config/guix/channels.scm`; with -C it can take channel specifications from a user-supplied file that looks like this:
+By default `guix pull` reads `%default-channels` variable to load channels, we can alternatively can set `~/.config/guix/channels.scm` for user defined channels or `/etc/guix/channels.scm` for system-wide channel customization, we also are able to pass custom channel definition file to the `guix pull` command using `--channels` switch. channel specifications file looks like this:

 ```scheme
 (cons (channel